Buytition/pub_docs/TUTORIALS.md

 <img src="https://github.com/Buytition/pub_docs/raw/master/images/VBA-tutorials/buying-group-creation.png" title="buying group creation form" style="max-width:100%">

+### Benefits of Buying Group

-If you are organizing or about to join a Buying Group, consider the following advantage of SaveNowClub's Buying Group vs. Google Form
+Creating your buying project as a buying group on SaveNowClub platform brings you a number of benefits.
+If you are organizing or about to join a Buying Group, consider the following advantage of SaveNowClub’s Buying Group vs. Google Form vs. WeChat Groups vs. Facebook Groups

+**Member Benefits**: while group discount a buy group may get from dealer is relatively small (may be a few hundred dollars per vehicle), joining a buy group brings the benefit of enjoying collective efforts on negotiating towards same model of vehicle which covers a wider range of dealerships in a wider range of geographical areas.

+**Group Negotiation Capabilities**

+This feature enables every member of a buying group to collaborate on negotiating deals with dealers using emails, see a [demo](#collaborative-group-negotiation-demo) here.
+The [proxy mailbox](#step-3-how-to-use-proxy-email) used by group negotiation are provided by SaveNowClub and are dedicated for the purpose of deal negotiation, can be [turned on or off](#step-42-one-click-turn-on-off-agent) at any time.

+**Membership Capabilities**

-* membership information of a Buying Group can be modified or deleted, while it's not possible to do it on Google Form
+* Membership information of a Buying Group can be modified or deleted, while it’s not possible to do it on Google Form
+* Group Members' email addresses will be verified while Google Sheet does not verify email addresses of sign up members
+* Multiple types of members are allowed to join the group: Buyer, Dealer or Broker, this makes it easier to reach a deal
+* Advantage over Facebook Groups: Members may remain anonymous to the public and to each other group members, while you have to show your real name in Facebook Groups

+**Marketing Capabilities**

 * Buying Group page is public and easy to attract new members while keeping membership information private, but Google Form address is usually private and cannot generate organic traffic.
-* Group Members' email addresses will be verified while Google Sheet does not verify email addresses of sign up members
+* Advantage over WeChat Groups: the fact that SaveNowClub buying group has a public page and allows dealers / brokers to join makes it easier to attract sellers to make offer to the group and to reach a deal, while WeChat Groups are private and lack a public page to attract sellers to make an offer.

+**Communication Capabilities**

+* Every group member will get notified upon new public or private updates with material and valuable information.
+* Comments may be added under membership profile or project update for clarification purposes.
-* Buying Group page mixes public and private project notes, private project notes only visible to verified and logged in group members
+* Buying Group page mixes public and private project notes, private ones are visible to group members only
-* Buying Group page mixes public and private updates, private updates are only visible to group members
+* Buying Group page mixes public and private updates, private ones are visible to group members only
-* Creation and change of each public or private updates will be emailed to every group member and the email message does not expose other group members' email addresses

 # What is Price Record